sinistersnare/Robson/README.md

 ## Special Thanks ##

-Thank you Jason Filippou for telling me about this super cool algorithm.
-UMD students take his classes!
+Thank you Jason Filippou for telling me about this cool algorithm.
+UMCP students take his classes!